Some parents will receive a diagnosis after their child is born.

 Spotting the signs

-The early signs of a learning disability can be difficult to spot, but may include:
+The early signs of a learning disability can be difficult to spot, but may include the following:

 Getting a diagnosis

-- Diagnosis may be made through psychological checks.
+- through psychological checks.
 These tests look at the child’s ability and compare it with what is considered typical for a child of that age.

 For some parents getting a diagnosis can be a struggle.
-Professionals can be confused by some characteristics of learning disability, and experts themselves can struggle to make an accurate diagnosis.
+Professionals can be confused by some characteristics of learning disability, and even experts can struggle to make an accurate diagnosis.

 Some parents might never receive a diagnosis, or may be told their child has global developmental delay.
 This is a difficult term to understand, but it indicates that a child will take more time to reach milestones in many areas of their development.